brandonmcconnell/typed.css/README.md

 <h2 id="usage">Usage</h2>

 The `typewriter` mixin requires at least one string argument and accepts any number of string arguments.
-When the first non-string argument is encountered, is it assumed to be the `$speeds` object.
+To specify per-string styles, use a single `$strings` map object with the strings as the keys and the styles for each set as a map object as well, as the value.
+When the first non-string argument is encountered, or after the `$strings` map has been computed and the next argument is met, it is assumed to be the `$speeds` object.

 The `$speeds` object can be either a map with named properties matching any of the four valid speed properties— `type`, `pause-typed`, `delete`, and `pause-deleted`, a list of the values for each of those properties in that same order, a positive number (integer or float) which will act as a multiplier for the default speeds, or null, which will fall back to the default speeds when used.
 The `$speeds` argument is entirely optional and can be omitted, so `null` only needs to be passed for this argumment when wanting to use the default speeds but also set configuration options using the next `$options` argument.
 Passing `1` or `null` will have the same effect, as `1` will simply multiply the default values by 1, resulting in the same default values.